SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                                                                 player data.
 auto-save-interval                        integer   900         The auto-save tick interval used to save all loaded
                                                                 chunks in a world.
+chunk-gc-load-threshold                   integer   0           The number of newly loaded chunks before triggering
+                                                                a forced cleanup.
+chunk-gc-tick-interval                    integer   1           The tick interval used to cleanup all inactive
+                                                                chunks in a world.
+chunk-unload-delay                        integer   30          The number of seconds to delay a chunk unload once
+                                                                marked inactive.
+deny-chunk-requests                       boolean   true        If enabled, any request for a chunk not currently
+                                                                loaded will be denied.
 flowing-lava-decay                        boolean   false       Lava behaves like vanilla water when the source
-                                                                block is removed, when set to true. generate-spawn-on-load                    boolean   true        If the world should generate spawn when the world is loaded. infinite-water-source                     boolean   false       False = Default vanilla water source behaviour. keep-spawn-loaded                         boolean   true        If the spawn should stay loaded with no players. load-on-startup                           boolean   true        If the world should be loaded on startup. mob-spawn-range                           integer   8           Specifies the radius (in chunks) of where creatures will spawn.
+                                                                block is removed, when set to true. gameprofile-lookup-batch-size             integer   1           The amount of GameProfile requests to make against Mojang's session server. gameprofile-lookup-task-interval          integer   1           The interval used to process queued GameProfile requests. generate-spawn-on-load                    boolean   true        If the world should generate spawn when the world is loaded. infinite-water-source                     boolean   false       False = Default vanilla water source behaviour. invalid-lookup-uuids                      array     See config  The list of uuid's that shouldn't be looked up on Mojang's session server. item-merge-radius                         integer   2.5         The merge radius for item entities. keep-spawn-loaded                         boolean   true        If the spawn should stay loaded with no players. leaf-decay                                boolean   true        If enabled, allows natural leaf decay. load-on-startup                           boolean   true        If the world should be loaded on startup. mob-spawn-range                           integer   8           Specifies the radius (in chunks) of where creatures will spawn.
 This value is capped to the current